-This super strength compost contains all the must-have nutrients needed to grow organic, succulent, aromatic tomatoes throughout the year without additional tomato feed.
+This super strength compost is our best compost for growing organic, succulent, aromatic tomatoes throughout the year.
+Containing all the must-have nutrients this compost requires no additional tomato feed.
 And like the rest of Dalefoot’s range, it has been approved by the Soil Association for organic growing.

 Not suitable for seeds.

 Packed in 30 litre bags.
 Available loose in bulk bags of 729 litres £195 / 1200 litres £295.
 Call 01931 713281 to inquire.

 Orders of 11 bags and less will be delivered by a courier using a Van.
 The standard delivery charge is £10 for 2 - 11 bags.